 Tula skincare products are sold on the brand’s website, as well as several third-party online retailers, such as Ulta, QVC, Amazon, and more.

 What is The Tula Skincare Return Policy?

 The Tula Skincare return policy states, “Items purchased in the last 60 days are returnable.
 Once your return is authorized, you’ll receive step-by-step instructions and a prepaid shipping label via email.”

 Is Tula Cruelty-Free?

 Is Tula Vegan?

 According to the brand, “Although all TULA products are certified cruelty-free by PETA, not all of our formulas are vegan.”
-The brand has a list of their vegan friendly products on their website.
+The brand has a list of their vegan-friendly products on its website.

 Tula Skincare Reviews

 Tula skincare reviews on the brand’s website are overall very positive.
 We already discussed some of the reviews for the Tula Eye Balm, so let’s take a look at what customers think of the other best-selling Tula skincare products.

 Tula skincare reviews for the Purifying Face Cleanser mention that it effectively helps to reduce blemishes and even out the skin tone, as well as making the skin look healthier and brighter.